What’s A Metal Print? A Complete Buy Guide

 We know there’s a lot to consider when deciding on which medium to use for your photos.
 We have many options on this site alone!
 We’re here to help and you can speak with one of our art consultants at 1.877.518.5187 (yes we pick up the phone or get back to you within 30 min to hour tops!).
 You can also contact us here.
 If you’re in the Seattle area feel free to make an appointment to come by our shop M – F 9AM – 3PM to see samples of all of our different products on the wall.
 Please contact us to setup an appointment to come in.

 If you know you want to get a metal print we’d love to have the opportunity to create your art for you!
 We have an easy upload and configuration system here.
 We can produce any size down to the 1/4″ up to 60×40″ in size.
 All metal prints come ready to hang with a high quality full aluminum subframe and french cleat.
 We round the corners by default 1/8″ to avoid sharp corners.
-Our pricing includes gallery quality and file improvements (if needed) to make sure you get the best metal print possible.
-For example we’ll de-noise, sharpen, resize, etc but never change color unless requested.
+Our pricing includes gallery quality (minimal to no imperfections) and file improvements (if needed) to make sure you get the best metal print possible.
+For example, we’ll de-noise, sharpen, resize, etc but never change color unless requested.
 For black and white metal prints we make a manual adjustment in Photoshop on every order to make sure the final print is as close to neutral as possible (no color cast).
 That’s not easy to achieve with this product.
 Many labs charge extra for all that, but we feel you should get the best every time and include it in the price.